trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 <img src="/assets/images/int limiter display settings.jpg" height="400">

 In the Sun main menu you will see a small wattage value for the int.
 Limiter.
 The value has nothing to say.
-It should be 0W or less if the SUN is off and should have a positive value if the SUN outputs power:
+It should be 0W or less if the SUN is off and should have a positive value if the SUN outputs power.If not try to change L and N on the AC Output.

 <img src="/assets/images/int limiter hack output power.jpg" height="400">